akomaristiy/akomaristiy/README.md

 - 👋 Hi, I’m @akomaristiy
 - 👀 I’m interested in learning programming and much more
-- 🌱 I’m currently learning HTML, C++, Java
+- 🌱 I’m currently learning PHP, C++, Java
 - 📫 How to reach me: anphylingua@gmail.com